Can I Sue My Broker?

 Investors who have lost money due to their stockbroker’s misconduct or risky investments will inevitably ask: Can I sue my stock broker?

-It is not always possible to sue your stock broker or financial advisor in a state or federal court, but you can recover your investment losses through a process called FINRA arbitration.
+It is not always possible to sue a brokerage firm or financial advisor in a state or federal court, but you can recover your investment losses through a process called FINRA arbitration.
 Most firms require investors to sign a “pre-dispute arbitration clause” as part of their contract.
 Unless you read the fine print, this may come as a surprise.
 Instead of suing in a civil court, investors typically must pursue their claims through FINRA arbitration.

 The Financial Industry Regulatory Authority appoints arbitrators to hear the facts of the case and these arbitrators then render an award.
 They serve as both judge and jury for investor disputes.